tnichols217/notes-old/APArt/Piece Descriptions.md

 - Blender
 	- Object
 		- Create the general shape
-		- Used interpolated curves to make
+		- Used interpolated curves to make organic shapes
 	- Edit
 		-
 	- Sculpting